SSWConsulting/SSW.Rules.Content/rules/video-editing-terminologies/rule.md

 ![Figure: Aspect ratio example](aspect-ratio-3.png)

-Feedback example: "This video export is the wrong size, it's not SSWTV standards.
+Feedback example: "This video export is the wrong size, it's not SSW TV standards.
 Can we check the aspect ratio?"

 ### 14. Colour - White Balance